CExA-project/cexa-kokkos-tutorials/exercises/02_basic_view/README.md

 Deduce from the stride the layout of the View.

-If you can access a GPU, compile the program using a GPU backend and run it.
+If you have access to a GPU, compile the program using a GPU backend and run it.
 Check the output and compare them with the OpenMP backend.